XFOSS/Oura/README.md

 ./ouro_lang
 ```

 A Zig build script is also included (`build.zig`) for environments with the Zig compiler installed.
-It now compiles the C portions of the project using the C23 standard and links against LLVM in addition to `libc`.
-The script mirrors the basic CMake configuration and exposes tasks for running the module example and its unit tests.
+It compiles the C portions of the project using the C23 standard and links against LLVM in addition to `libc`.
+The script mirrors the old CMake setup and exposes tasks for running the module example and its unit tests.
+If Zig is missing locally, run `scripts/install_zig.sh` to download version `0.14.1`.

 ## Repository Structure

-The project now includes a CMake-based build system, tests, container setup, and documentation.
-Run `cmake` in a `build` directory to configure and build the modules in `src/`.
+The project includes tests, a development container, and extensive documentation.

 ## Zig Build with Modules